 The story delivery is simple and to the point.
 Waris writes in a tone that can be interpreted as a bit selfish (perhaps if only from a Western perspective) in the later half of her book, but like any memoir, these are her words, thoughts and actions which make her experiences no less valid.
 This book and her experiences will stick with you long after you’ve put it down.
 Her story is gravely important, and like the the missing Nigerian school girls, and the threat of them being sold off for $12 each, we must not only think about the lack of value we put on the lives of women in this world, we must also act.

-Girls and women are under attack every day simply for being born female.
+Girls and women are under attack every day simply for being born.
 Over 150 million women and girls worldwide have experienced female genital mutilation with over 8,000 undergoing the procedure every single day (some as young as three years old).
-Women are being sold into sex slavery prominently in Asia and in America, women from the LGBT community are constantly under attack.
-To help your fellow sisters, become active in your outcry.
-Write to your congressman and demand that they start speaking up on women’s rights violations both nationally and internationally, join your local community LGBT support groups and stand up for injustice when you experience it and find an international support group for women like the ones on this list.
-We must support one another.
+During FGM, the clitoris and the labia are cut off without anaesthetic with sharp and even dull knives razors that often or not properly disinfected.
+Women are also being sold into sex slavery (human trafficking) prominently in Asia and in America.
+To help your fellow sisters there are a few things you can do:

 WHAT YOU CAN DO TO HELP FIGHT HUMAN TRAFFICKING AND JOIN THE FIGHT AGAINST FGM (FEMALE GENITAL MUTILATION)